 \section{Introduction}

-Reinforcement Learning (RL) is a powerful framework for sequential decision-making, in which agents learn to maximize long-term rewards by interacting with an environment \cite{wang_deep_2020}.
-In typical RL applications, rewards are formalized by combining multiple criteria (or objectives) into a single scalar value, by weighting them \cite{hayes_practical_2022}.
-This approach, however, assumes prior knowledge of precise preferences over these objectives, which may not always be available in real-world scenarios.
-Additionally, real-world problems often involve multiple, often conflicting objectives.
-Defining a scalar reward function prior to training can bias the decision-making process, potentially overlooking valuable policies that vary primarily in how these objectives are weighted \cite{vamplew_scalar_2022}.
+Reinforcement Learning (RL) is a powerful framework for sequential decision-making, where agents learn to maximize long-term rewards by interacting with an environment \cite{wang_deep_2020}.
+In most RL applications, rewards are constructed by aggregating multiple criteria (or objectives) into a single scalar value, typically via a weighted sum \cite{hayes_practical_2022}.
+However, this approach assumes prior knowledge of the precise preferences among objectives---a condition that rarely holds in real-world settings.
+Moreover, many real-world problems inherently involve multiple, often conflicting, objectives.
+Defining a scalar reward function before training can therefore introduce bias into the learning process, potentially excluding policies that differ primarily in their objective weightings \cite{vamplew_scalar_2022}.

-Multi-Objective Reinforcement Learning (MORL) addresses this challenge by introducing a distinct reward function for each objective \cite{hayes_practical_2022}.
-This results in a set of candidate optimal policies, rather than a single solution, allowing decision-makers to select policies based on their private preferences.
-MORL has been successfully applied to various domains, including decision-making under unknown preferences \cite{roijers_computing_2015,alegre_optimistic_2022}, human-value alignment \cite{peschl_moral_2021,rodriguez-soto_instilling_2022}, robot locomotion \cite{cao2021efficient}, and multi-agent systems \cite{radulescu_equilibria_2019,ropke_reinforcement_2023,vamplew_scalar_2022}.
+Multi-Objective Reinforcement Learning (MORL) addresses this challenge by defining a separate reward function for each objective \cite{hayes_practical_2022}.
+This yields a set of candidate optimal policies, rather than a single solution, that decision-makers select according to their preferences.
+MORL has been successfully applied in various domains, such as decision-making under unknown preferences \cite{roijers_computing_2015,alegre_optimistic_2022}, human-value alignment \cite{peschl_moral_2021,rodriguez-soto_instilling_2022}, robot locomotion \cite{cao2021efficient}, and multi-agent systems \cite{radulescu_equilibria_2019,ropke_reinforcement_2023,vamplew_scalar_2022}.